ragsagar/resume/ragsagar.rst

 * Experience in managing ec2 and vpc servers in AWS.
 * Experience in automating deployment using fabric and git
 * Experience in using Document oriented database MongoDB and postgresql.
-* Have given code contributions/bug fixes to popular django apps like django-braces, kitsune, delicius-cake etc.
+* Contributed to popular django apps like django-braces, kitsune, delicius-cake etc.
 * Knowledge in django apps like tastypie, crispy forms, mongoengine etc.
 * Good knowledge in Gnu/Linux and using shell.
 * Good with vim text editor.
 Uses it for all development and text editing